lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Main changes:

 * Pending:
-   * Prepended C_x moved from the EDHOC protocol itself to the mapping over CoAP; METHOD_CORR renamed to METHOD, corr removed.
+   * Prepended C_x moved from the EDHOC protocol itself to the transport mapping; METHOD_CORR renamed to METHOD, corr removed.

 * From -06 to -07: